awsdocs/amazon-translate-developer-guide/doc_source/async-prereqs.md

 }
 ```

-For more information, see [Allowing users in other accounts to use a KMS key](https://docs.aws.amazon.com/kms/latest/developerguide/key-policy-modifying-external-accounts.html) in the *AWS Key Management Service Developer Guide*
+For more information, see [Allowing users in other accounts to use a AWS KMS key](https://docs.aws.amazon.com/kms/latest/developerguide/key-policy-modifying-external-accounts.html) in the *AWS Key Management Service Developer Guide*